w0xi/w0xi.github.io/_posts/2026-07-24-packetmaze-insider-threat-network-forensics.md

 ### 2. DNS analysis and behavioural context

-Filtering for DNS and cross-referencing via **Statistics → Conversations → IPv6** revealed the DNS server's IPv6 address: `fe80::c80b:adff:feaa:1db7`.
+Filtering for DNS and cross-referencing via **Statistics to Conversations to IPv6** revealed the DNS server's IPv6 address: `fe80::c80b:adff:feaa:1db7`.
 This required pivoting from the subject's IPv4 address to its MAC, then matching that MAC in the IPv6 tab: a multi-step correlation testing understanding of Layer 2 and Layer 3